nl8590687/ASRT_SpeechRecognition/README_EN.md

 * waitress
 * grpcio / grpcio-tools / protobuf

-If you have trouble when install those packages, please run the following script to do it as long as you have a GPU and CUDA 11.2 and cudnn 8.1 have been installed：
+If you have trouble when install those packages, please run the following script to do it as long as you have a GPU and python 3.9, CUDA 11.2 and cudnn 8.1 have been installed：

 ```shell
 $ pip install -r requirements.txt